 - Business: Our broad protein engineering capabilities and technologies are uniquely suited to provide us with opportunities to identify and enhance compounds that may target the novel coronavirus and potentially treat patients with COVID-19.
-Two companies are advancing antibodies that incorporate our Xtend Fc technology: - 0 Alexion Pharmaceuticals, Inc.: Our partner, Alexion announced the initiation of a Phase 3 clinical trial evaluating Ultomiris® in treating patients with severe COVID-19 symptoms.
-We are eligible to receive sales milestones and a continued low-single digit percent royalty on the sales of Ultomiris®. - 0 Vir Biotechnology, Inc.: Our partner VirBio, announced that it is initiating a Phase 2/3 clinical trial evaluating VIR-7831, an antibody drug candidate that targets the SARS-CoV-2 virus.
-We are eligible to receive a mid-single digit royalty on the net sales of approved products for this candidate. - Revenue: We receive upfront payments, milestone payments, royalties and cost-sharing payments from licensing our XmAb technologies and drug candidates and from our co-development arrangements.
-The COVID-19 pandemic has not adversely affected our revenues for the quarter ended June 30, 2020.
-During the quarter, we continued to generate revenue from our existing partnerships, including Alexion and Gilead, recognizing \$3.8 million and \$7.5 million of revenue, respectively.
+Two companies are advancing antibodies that incorporate our Xtend Fc technology: - Alexion Pharmaceuticals, Inc.: Our partner, Alexion, announced the initiation of a Phase 3 clinical trial evaluating Ultomiris® in treating patients with severe COVID-19 symptoms.
+We are eligible to receive sales milestones and a continued low-single digit percentage royalty on the sales of Ultomiris®.

+- Vir Biotechnology, Inc.: Our partner, Vir, announced the expansion of its ongoing clinical trial evaluating VIR-7831, an antibody drug candidate that targets the SARS-CoV-2 virus into Phase 3 development.
+We are eligible to receive a mid-single digit percentage royalty on the net sales of approved products for this candidate. - Revenue: We receive upfront payments, milestone payments and royalties from licensing our XmAb technologies and drug candidates.
+The COVID-19 pandemic has not adversely affected our revenues for the quarter ended September 30, 2020.
+During the quarter, we generated over \$35 million in revenue from our partnerships and collaborations including those with MorphoSys, Alexion, and Omeros, recognizing \$25.0 million, \$4.3 million, and \$5.0 million of revenue, respectively.

-Our ability to continue to earn revenue from these and other partnerships is dependent on the partners' ability to generate sales of products, such as our royalties from Ultomiris, and the ability of our partners to continue to advancing their programs through regulatory approval and the ability of our partners to advance our partnered programs into later stages of development, which provide us with potential milestone payments.
+Our ability to continue to earn revenue from these and other partnerships is dependent on the partners' ability to generate sales of products, such as our royalties from Ultomiris and Monjuvi, and the ability of our partners to continue to advancing their programs through regulatory approval and the ability of our partners to advance our partnered programs into later stages of development, which provide us with potential milestone payments.
 If the COVID-19 pandemic continues for an extended period and adversely affect the sales or clinical, development and regulatory progress of partnered programs, the amount of revenue we could earn would be adversely affected.

 - Clinical studies: We are currently enrolling patients in six clinical programs, and our partner Genentech is enrolling patients in the Phase 1 study of XmAb24306 (also known as RG6323), our co-development program with Genentech.
 Many of our partners are also enrolling patients in clinical trials with drug candidates that incorporate one or more of our XmAb technologies.
-Although the COVID-19 pandemic has not materially affected our clinical development for the period ended June 30, 2020, some of our clinical programs have experienced slower patient enrollment, and the initiation of a new study of vibecotamab has been delayed as a result of the COVID-19 pandemic.
+Although the COVID-19 pandemic has not materially affected our clinical development for the period ended September 30, 2020, some of our clinical programs have experienced slower patient enrollment, and the initiation of a new study of vibecotamab has been delayed as a result of the COVID-19 pandemic.
 These delays have not broadly affected the status of our portfolio programs and have been limited to specific trials and specific sites.
 While clinical studies in oncology are still a high priority for patients, their families and their physicians, our planned study initiations and our ongoing studies have been affected, as many clinical sites have delayed starting new clinical trials and others have postponed enrollment to address the COVID-19 pandemic. - Research and development activities: In connection with the COVID-19 pandemic we required all of our non-laboratory employees to begin working remotely, and we have implemented additional health, safety and environmental procedures for all onsite laboratory research employees.
-We provide a safe and healthy environment for our onsite employees who have been able to continue research operations, following an initial period of reduced onsite activities while new policies and procedures were developed and implemented.
-Our development activities include manufacturing, and conducting Investigational New Drug application (IND) enabling studies for XmAb27564, our IL-2-Fc cytokine candidate, XmAb30819, our initial 2+1 bispecific antibody candidate, and other bispecific and cytokine antibody candidates in early stages of development.
-As of June 30, 2020, these activities have continued remotely without interruption from the COVID-19 pandemic.
-However, the conduct of all our development activities rely on our employees and on third party vendors.
-If the COVID-19 pandemic affects our employees, our vendors or other parties in the supply chain required to continue research and development activities, the research and development activities and our expected timelines for completing such activities, including submission of INDs will be adversely affected.
+We believe we provide a safe and healthy environment for our onsite employees who have been able to continue research operations, following an initial period of reduced onsite activities while new policies and procedures were developed and implemented.
+As of September 30, 2020, these activities have continued without interruption from the COVID-19 pandemic.